Genesis Foundation UI App Layout

 Emitted Events

 Certain actions that are performed by the user interacting with the layout emit events.
-See the API document linked for the events and when they're emitted.
-Interacting with these events allows your client code to dynamically interact with the layout, such as enabling/disabling buttons to add items to the layout when they're removed/added.
+See the API document (in the link above) for the events and when they're emitted.
+Interacting with these events allows your client code to interact dynamically with the layout, such as enabling/disabling buttons to add items to the layout when they're removed/added.

 Received Events